Effects of radiative losses on the relativistic jets of high-mass microquasars

 \authorrunning{A. Charlet et al.}

 \abstract {Relativistic jets are ubiquitous in astrophysics.
-High Mass Microquasars (HMMQs) are useful labs to study such jets, as they are relatively close and evolve over observable time scales.
-The ambient medium into which the jet propagates is, however, far from homogeneous.
-Corresponding simulation studies to date consider various forms of a wind-shaped ambient medium but typically neglect radiative cooling and relativistic effects.} {We investigate the dynamical and structural effects of radiative losses and system parameters on relativistic jets in HMMQs, from the jet launch to its propagation over several tens of orbital separations.} {We use 3D relativistic hydrodynamical simulations including parameterized radiative cooling derived from relativistic thermal plasma distribution to carry out parameter studies around two fiducial cases inspired by Cygnus X-1 and Cygnus X-3.} {Radiative losses are found to be more relevant in Cygnus X-3 than Cygnus X-1.
-Varying jet power, jet temperature, or the wind of the donor star tends to have a larger impact at early times, when the jet forms and instabilities initially develop, than at later times when the jet has reached a turbulent state.} {Radiative losses may be dynamically and structurally relevant at least in Cygnus X-3 case, and thus should be examined in more detail.}
+High-mass microquasars (HMMQs) are useful laboratories for studying these jets because they are relatively close and evolve over observable timescales.
+The ambient medium into which the jet propagates, however, is far from homogeneous.
+Corresponding simulation studies to date consider various forms of a wind-shaped ambient medium, but typically neglect radiative cooling and relativistic effects.} {We investigate the dynamical and structural effects of radiative losses and system parameters on relativistic jets in HMMQs, from the jet launch to its propagation over several tens of orbital separations.} {We used 3D relativistic hydrodynamical simulations including parameterized radiative cooling derived from relativistic thermal plasma distribution to carry out parameter studies around two fiducial cases inspired by Cygnus X-1 and Cygnus X-3.} {Radiative losses are found to be more relevant in Cygnus X-3 than Cygnus X-1.
+Varying jet power, jet temperature, or the wind of the donor star tends to have a larger impact at early times, when the jet forms and instabilities initially develop, than at later times when the jet has reached a turbulent state.} {Radiative losses may be dynamically and structurally relevant at least for Cygnus X-3 and thus should be examined in more detail.}

 \keywords{X-rays: binaries -- hydrodynamics -- methods: numerical -- ISM: jets and outflows -- radiation mechanisms: thermal }